oVirt/ovirt-site/source/uncategorized/rest-client-addon.html.md

          `</snapshot>`' \
         '`[`http://localhost:8080/api/vms/61d0c568-62f5-4b8c-8548-7000beb27d7c/snapshots`](http://localhost:8080/api/vms/61d0c568-62f5-4b8c-8548-7000beb27d7c/snapshots)`'

-The *curl* command line utility could be enhanced by a script which could run in parallel to test various scenarios.
+The *curl* command line utility (provided by the *curl* package) could be enhanced by a script which could run in parallel to test various scenarios.
 It is also suitable for any type of non-functional tests (NFT).
 For full list of arguments refer to curl man pages.